 Oxford Dictionary defines cloud computing as the practice of using a network of remote servers hosted on the internet to store, manage, and process data, rather than a local server or a personal computer.

-Microsoft explains cloud computing as the delivery of computing services such as servers, storage, networking, software, databases, and analytics over the internet in order to provide flexible resources, rapid innovation, and economies at scale.
+Let’s look at Microsoft’s definition of cloud computing.
+Cloud computing is the delivery of computing services such as servers, storage, networking, software, databases, and analytics over the internet in order to provide flexible resources, rapid innovation, and economies at scale.

 As such, cloud computing is simply the act of storing and processing your data somewhere “in the cloud” rather than on your local server.
 On the one hand, it offers huge advantages, because you don’t need to buy expensive hardware, hire more